jitterted/ensembler/Tasks.md

     [X] Only show "Spectate" when it makes sense (when not already Spectator) [X] If you are Spectator, show "Leave" button instead [X] Show Zoom/Calendar link when spectating

+[X] Deploy: update Zoom credentials for environment variables on Railway

+[X] Hide both Join & Participate buttons when the Ensemble is in the past
+    [X] Test against EnsembleSummaryView, adding a "show" boolean for each of the Actions

+[X] Don't show "Spectate" button if ensemble is ineligible